Israeli military begins its ground offensive in Gaza City as thousands of Palestinians flee

 At least 69 Palestinians killed in city

-Palestinian residents reported heavy strikes across Gaza City on Tuesday morning, with hospitals in the city reporting at least 69 deaths.
+Palestinian residents reported heavy strikes across Gaza City on Tuesday morning, with hospitals in the city recording at least 69 deaths.

 “A very tough night in Gaza,” Dr. Mohamed Abu Selmiya, the director of Shifa Hospital, told The Associated Press.
 “The bombing did not stop for a single moment.”